 Prerequisite for this session is Integrated Chinese Level I, or equivalents.
-Before session starts, student is required to complete one online live assessment with one of SpeakMandarin.com's learning consultants in order to determine his/her current level.
+Before 1 on 1 Mandarin online session starts, student is required to complete one online live assessment with one of SpeakMandarin.com's learning consultants in order to determine his/her current level.
 More importantly, to conduct an online assessment prior to the session starts will enable us to better understand student's situation and needs, so as to customize a step-by-step study plan.

 1. Talking about the Weather